Reducing emissions from the shipping sector

 First step: monitor and report emissions

-The MRV Regulation adopted on 29 April 2015 creates an EU-wide legal framework for the monitoring, reporting and verification of CO2 emissions from maritime transport.
+The MRV Regulation adopted in 2015 creates an EU-wide legal framework for the monitoring, reporting and verification of CO2 emissions from maritime transport.
 It also helps the EU generate momentum for the best possible outcome in the international discussions.